Building a community

 Finally, inventing a whole new structure like an Egyptian pyramid is a major modification.
 That would be like writing a new posting routine or dramatically change the way inventory costing works.
 These modifications should be avoided.
 Being creative about the existing system and considering changing business processes is often a better solution than diving into deep changes.
 If working at this level is necessary, then great care should be taken.
 As project managers, we have a duty to tame people’s inner pharaoh.

 Simply put, we can be very agile with minor to moderate changes and then move to more formal methodology for the more complex stuff.
-This combination of both methodologies is what makes Dynamics NAV implementations fast, flexible and unique.
+This combination of both methodologies is what makes D365 BC implementations fast, flexible and unique.